 Contact Classes: General Information

-In MYOB Advanced, you can group contacts into classes based on specific characteristics.
+In MYOB Acumatica, you can group contacts into classes based on specific characteristics.
 The use of contact classes may help you quickly and effectively manage your marketing and sales processes, including lead acquisition, contact creation, conversion of leads to opportunities, creation of customers, and preparation of financial reports.

 This topic provides information about contact classes.